2025 Sudirman Cup

 The 2025 Sudirman Cup (officially known as the TotalEnergies BWF Sudirman Cup Finals 2025 for sponsorship reasons) was the 19th edition of the Sudirman Cup, the biennial international badminton championship contested by the mixed national teams of the member associations of the Badminton World Federation (BWF) since its inception in 1989.
 The tournament has been held in Xiamen, China, between 27 April and 4 May 2025.

 Host city selection

 China was awarded the right to host the tournament by the BWF in November 2018.
 In December 2023, it was announced that the Chinese Badminton Association had chosen Xiamen as the host city over Shenzhen and Zhengzhou.
 The BWF officially announced Xiamen as the host city in June 2024.

 Competition format

 Qualification

-Sixteen teams was participated in the final tournament in Xiamen, with the host and the defending champion qualified automatically.
+Sixteen teams participated in the final tournament in Xiamen, with the host and the defending champion qualified automatically.
 Continental qualifying tournaments were held to determine the winners of allocated continental slots (4 from Asia and Europe, and 1 each from Africa, Oceania and Pan America).
 The remaining slots were determined via team rankings.
 Since China was both the host team and the defending champion, an additional slot was opened from the world rankings.